 Verbal or sexual harassment is something that may be more likely to occur at a Christmas party rather than at any other point in the year.
 It is a good idea to have a number of managers tasked with keeping a sober eye on things and making sure that any problems are nipped in the bud before they escalate.

 Any grievances that are raised following a Christmas party or any other work-related social event must be treated no differently than at any other time.
 It is essential an employer deals with such complaints in a timely and sensitive manner and in line with your normal grievance procedures.

-If your Christmas party is open to partners, make sure that employees are aware that includes same sex partners and there are suitable access and facilities for disabled people.
+If your Christmas party is open to partners, make sure that employees are aware that includes

 You should also remember that not all of employees will celebrate Christmas and care should be taken to ensure that no employees feel excluded or uncomfortable with any activities that have religious connotations.

 5. Social media